barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 branches.
 These branches are then merged into `master` when they are ready to be deployed.

-This strategy provides enormous freedom to the individual, because it clearly defines boundaries:
+Such a strategy provides enormous freedom to the individual, because it clearly defines boundaries:

 <blockquote id='master_branches'>